mdbal-lunule/lunule/README.md

 #### Install Lunule

-Lunule is implemented in CephFS, so if you have a CephFS cluster already, install Lunule is very convenient, you just need execute the following instructions.
+Lunule is implemented atop CephFS and easy to replace the existing CephFS's metadata service.
+Run the following commands in MDS to install Lunule .

 ```bash
 git clone git@github.com:shao-xy/Lunule.git